N-Rondoni/slugFind/README.md

  Author: Nicholas A. Rondoni
          nrondoni@ucsc.edu

- please reach out if you have any questions about this software demo!
+ Please reach out if you have any questions about this software implementation!

  This directory contains the major software contributions of the paper entitled